Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

 \subsubsection{Search on Encrypted Data}

-Encrypted lookups protect the confidentiality of sensitive data while enabling clients to query a database that stores it~\cite{akavia2018secure, roy2017hardware, wen2020leaf, choi2021compressed}.
+Encrypted lookups protect the confidentiality of sensitive data while enabling clients to query a database that stores it~\cite{akavia2018secure,choi2021compressed,roy2017hardware,wen2020leaf}.
 As both the database and the query are encrypted, the executing server does not learn any information.
 This can be applied, for instance, to an encrypted DNS search or to a query for the existence of a password in a list of vulnerable passwords~\cite{naor2019not}.
-In such cases, an unencrypted query would leak information to the cloud, \eg the websites a client is trying to access or their passwords, and an incorrect search result could lead to an application-level vulnerability, \eg redirection to a malicious website, or to insecure password usage.
+In such cases, an unencrypted query would leak information to the server, \eg the websites a client is trying to access or their passwords; and an incorrect search result could lead to an application-level vulnerability, \eg redirection to a malicious website, or to the use of an insecure password.

 \descr{Description.} We implement an encrypted DNS search in a database of domains of at most 16 characters in ASCII bit-representation.
 We follow the blueprints of the lookup use-case implemented in HElib~\cite{HELib} that we adapt to BFV.
 The query's bit-representation is XORed with the bit-representation of all database entries.
-If any of the result's bits is \textit{null} (\ie this entry did not match the query), its bit representation is multiplied by 0.
+If any of the result's bits are \textit{null} (\ie this entry did not match the query), its bit representation is multiplied by 0.
 The results for each entry are aggregated into a single ciphertext.
 For efficiency, several database entries are packed into a single ciphertext.
-We deliberately choose this use-case to demonstrate the impact of a large multiplicative depth on the authenticators' efficiency.
+We deliberately choose this use-case to demonstrate the impact of a large multiplicative depth on \namecomma' efficiency.

 \descr{Parameterization.} The authenticator parameters are set to $\lambda{=}64$ for REP and to $\log t{=}58$ for PE.
 To support the circuit, we opt for ($\log N{=}16$, $\log q{=}1,440$).
 We focus on a fully packed ciphertext that comprises 512 database entries.
-The client needs $0.9$s to encode and encrypt the search query, and the cloud requires $30$s to execute it on the encrypted database.
+The client needs $0.9$s to encode and encrypt the search query, and the server requires $30$s to run it on the encrypted database.
 The decryption/decoding executes at $140$ms, and the client in/out communication is $25$MB per ciphertext.